SStepanenko/java-words-chain-puzzle/README.md

 # java-words-chain-puzzle

 ElephantFromFly is a Java console application which solves "Elephant from Fly" words chain puzzle.
+Project is implemented in IntelliJ IDEA.

 **Detailed description document:** ElephantFromFly_Application.docx